runtiru/Git_Repo/Notes.md

-# how to setup password less authentication for private git repository to local machine..?
+# How to setup password less authentication for private git repository to local machine..?

 - Create a private git repositioty + add a readme file
   - clone this repository on your local use `HTTPS` (gitbash)